systembolaget/Physical-computing-potentiometer-tutorials-1b-12-bit-PWM-with-Timer-1-mode-selector-motor-control/README.md

-# Physical computing potentiometer tutorials - 12-bit Timer PWM, mode selector, motor control, tricks
+# Physical computing potentiometer tutorials - 12-bit Timer PWM, mode selector, motor control, tips

 Control anything with a single potentiometer.
-How to filter and code for using potentiometers with Arduino
+How to code for using potentiometers with Arduino

 ### Setup